Coding for Urinary Tract Infections in ICD-10-CM

 B96.20, Unspecified Escherichia coli [E. coli] as the cause of diseases classified elsewhere

-It is essential that all general and chapter-specific coding guidelines be reviewed before making your final code selection.
+In summary, be sure to review all general and chapter-specific coding guidelines before making your final code selection.
 Review all the Inclusion terms, Includes, Use additional, Excludes1 and Excludes2 notes.